 I never say you should be like me, because I mean the essence of patient-centered care is to realize that the whole point is to help somebody with their needs as they define them.
 Some people want a ton of information, whether it’s about buying cars or dealing with cancer or anything.
 Some people say that drives me nuts, if you want to take care of me boil it down and just tell me what I need to do I’ll follow your instructions.
 That’s how I am with cars.

-He actually said in the BMJ, the British Medical Journal I don't know if you could have tolerated as much medicine, if you hadn't been so prepared.
-Think about that, I don't know if you could have tolerated enough medicine if you hadn't been so engaged is what he said.
-I would quite likely be dead, and you know what else--- He didn't just say that in passing, they have a booklet now on how to deal with the side effects, so that's real doctor-patient partnership, learning from each other and all of us are better off because of the partnership.
-That's exactly what I mean.
+He said in the BMJ, the British Medical Journal I don’t know if you could have tolerated as much medicine if you hadn’t been so prepared.
+Think about that, I don’t know if you could have tolerated enough medicine if you hadn’t been so engaged in what he said.
+I would quite likely be dead, and you know what else— He didn’t just say that in passing, they have a booklet now on how to deal with the side effects, so that’s a real doctor-patient partnership, learning from each other and all of us are better off because of the partnership.
+That’s exactly what I mean.

 Legacy of e-Patient Dave

-Really it all boils down to, there's a wonderful woman named Alexandra Drain, who was sort of my spirit guide in the early days of my doing this work and we had a lunch meeting one day and I went off to a cubical outside her office.
-She said if you want people to support you, you need something that's more inspiring than Dave deBronkart or even e-Patient Dave.
-I came back a half an hour later with the slogan “let Patients Help”, which really embodies it all.
-At the end of my TED talk I got the crowd chanting “Let Patients Help” it became the title of my book.
-This emphasizes it's not about overthrowing physicians, it's about the reality that patients can help make health care achieve its potential better
+It all boils down to, there’s a wonderful woman named Alexandra Drain, who was sort of my spirit guide in the early days of my doing this work and we had a lunch meeting one day and I went off to a cubical outside her office.
+She said if you want people to support you, you need something more inspiring than Dave deBronkart or even e-Patient Dave.
+I came back half an hour later with the slogan “let Patients Help”, which embodies it all.
+At the end of my TED talk, I got the crowd chanting “Let Patients Help” it became the title of my book.
+This emphasizes it’s not about overthrowing physicians, it’s about the reality that patients can help make health care achieve its potential better